Skip to main content

 7. Be aware of your surroundings

 It is common sense to have a general awareness of the construction site you are visiting.
 If there is a place where the materials appear to be unstable or if workers are vigorously working, do not approach that area.
+Wandering into an active work zone could disrupt operations or put you at risk.
 Make eye contact with machinery operators when crossing the machine’s path.
-Safety is the first priority, and if you approach an area where people are working, they make have to stop and disrupt progress until you leave
+Safety is the first priority, and if you approach an area where people are working, they make have to stop and disrupt progress until you leave.

 8. Do not touch anything